joxeankoret/idamagicstrings/README.md

 ## License

-The plugin is licensed under the GNU GPL v3 license.
+The plugin is licensed under the AGPL-3.0 license.